 When you understand how MEDDIC works, you know that a POC needs to be set up with the help of your Champion without any unknown or risky elements.
 It needs to leverage the value triangle.
 The POC needs to establish metrics that will allow the champion to build the ROI pitch and be used at the meeting with the Economic Buyer all the way through the Decision Process.
 It needs to establish that your solution clearly alleviates the Pain.

 Since all this is done PRIOR to the POC, the POC becomes a protocol, a ritual, a ceremony.
 Both you and key stakeholders at the buyer know this when you start the POC.
 Just like the officials walking into the Presidential Inauguration event scene.
 Planned steps of the ceremony unroll one after the other all the way to the end of the ceremony.
 Observers and stakeholders take pictures and videos while celebrating the moment.

 Buyer celebrates the POC results

-Just as the Presidential Inauguration which is about celebrating the event, buyer is using the POC as an event to justify their decision.
+Just as the Presidential Inauguration is about celebrating the event, the buyer is using the POC as an event to justify their decision.
 The POC leads to the documentation of the metrics proving the validity of the solution and solving the client’s problems.
-You and your champion will be documenting the POC results, the observed METRICS to move ahead with the decision and get ready for the implementation.
+You and your champion will be documenting the POC results, and the observed METRICS to move ahead with the decision and get ready for the implementation.
 You move to the next step in the decision process and ultimately close the deal.
 The POC is needed for this same purpose.

-Don’t rush into a POC, a long custom demo, a long trial, a benchmark or a pilot project without:
+Don’t rush into a POC, a long custom demo, a long trial, a benchmark, or a pilot project without:

 - Having a strong reliable influential champion.

-- Having defined the exact scope of the POC, and the winning criteria of a successful POC, and how it alleviated the pain.
+- Having defined the exact scope of the POC, the winning criteria of a successful POC, and how it alleviated the pain.

-- Knowing what metrics are needed and how strong they should be to consider the POC as successful.
+- Knowing what metrics are needed and how strong they should be to consider the POC successful.